zwajton/ZRAM-SWAP-Optimizer/README.md

 # ZRAM-SWAP-Optimizer
+This module have been built mostly for phones used for gaming, especially for Pokémon Go.
+It works on most devices, and can help with certain systems being aggresive when it comes to killing running apps due to memory.

 ## ZRAM (SWAP) Optimizer Magisk Module
 A lightweight Android script that enhances performance by:
 * Automatic ZRAM Sizing, Detects device RAM and sets ZRAM size dynamically.